efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ##### Lvl.
 40 Decklist
 [deck:Legendary Warrior](Jinzo; Panther Warrior; Panther Warrior; Gearfried the Swordmaster; Gilford the Lightning; Gearfried the Iron Knight; Gearfried the Iron Knight; Gearfried the Iron Knight; Rocket Warrior; Rocket Warrior; Rocket Warrior; Lightning Blade; Lightning Blade; Lightning Blade; Graceful Dice; Release Restraint; Release Restraint; Release Restraint Wave; Kunai with Chain; Skull Dice)

 ---

+#### Mokuba Kaiba

+Mokuba uses the Skill {Peak Performance}.
+If you beat him at Lvl.
+40 you get 250 Millenium Coins instead of the standard 150!

+##### Missions
+- Inflict 1000 or more points of battle damage
+- Inflict 1000 or more points of effect damage
+- Recover 1000 or more LP in one Duel

+---